 Getting your app reviewed on a popular app review sites, blogs, or publication works better.
 Favourable app reviews on one of these sites coupled with growth hacks can expose your app to a whole new audience and help you get more downloads.

 In this post we are giving you a list of 200+ resources covering top app review sites, blogs, YouTube channels, and even app discovery platforms to submit your app to.
 This app review sites list will allow you to submit your app details such as app description, landing page URL, funding information, founder details, sometimes a demo video, etc. to their website.
-Also see this guide to getting featured on Product Hunt.
+If you want to make any updates on your app, hire developers today.

 After all, you never know where you’d discover your potential customer.